IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:53.4.2.1.2.2 Step 2: Open Study in Context

-When the radiologist selects a study in the worklist in the Image Display, as a Driving Application, opens a new report context.
-Once the Hub accepted the event, it broadcasts the event to all Subscribers.
+When the radiologist selects a study in the worklist, the Image Display, as a Driving Application, opens a new report context.
+Once the Hub accepts the event, it broadcasts the event to all Subscribers.

 The Report Creator, as a Synchronizing Application, receives the event and opens the corresponding procedure for the study.